 Rest, peace, comfort, contentment.
 Aren’t these the enjoyments that worldly gain brings?
 Aren’t they the fruit of a lifetime of hard work and accumulation?
 Brooks says, in fact, just the opposite.

-Gain brings with itself a new set of worries.
+Gain brings a new set of worries.
 It requires upkeep, protection, and maintenance.
 Every new thing we acquire brings with it an emotional and cognitive cost.
 It has been written of the children of wealthy parents, for instance, “Wealth isolates and distorts the social ties that make for healthy development.”

 Wealth also creates social bubbles from which it can be hard to remove one’s self.
 The demands and energies required to tend to our accumulations remove us from larger swaths of the culture.
 It expends our energies where we might otherwise interact more with those in our neighborhoods and cities.